 There’s two frames here.
 One is the boundaries of the image, but there’s another frame formed by the black shadow on the background.
 Whatever is in your frame that is within your frame (try to say that 10 times fast) will pop.
-See the Law of Similarity for why that is.
+See the Law of Similarity (as explained in the Inspired Eye Method course) for why that is.
 So look for shapes where you can nest your subject when shooting a 28mm, it will help lead the eye.

 9) Work your angles